 This mug rug is about that size.
 The idea is to make enough space for your coffee cup and sweet treats.

-The coaster usually has enough space for the cup only.
+The coaster usually has enough space for the cup only like this leaf coaster.
 And you will need another little plate for the sweets.

 Because of the finished product close to the egg-shape, this would be perfect for Easter mug rugs, especially if you are using color and print for the Spring season.
 The oval mug rug is approximately 8-inches long x 6-inches wide.Customize your spring season with this oval mug rug for your morning coffee. #easymugrug #mugrugtutorial Click To Tweet